Introduction to Idealstan

 Installation Instructions

 To use idealstan, you first have to have both cmdstanr, an R package, installed and cmdstan, the underlying MCMC library.
-Unfortunately, cmdstanr is not yet available on CRAN, but you can read complete installation instructions on this page: https://mc-stan.org/cmdstanr/articles/cmdstanr.html.
+Unfortunately, cmdstanr is not yet available on CRAN.
+Simply use the following command to install the package:

 Assuming you install cmdstan using the functions provided in the package, please allow it to install in the default location.
-Otherwise you will always have to pass the path of the cmdstan installation to id_estimate.

 Simulation of Ordinal IRT with Missing Data